 It's coming up to tax time and while many of us might shudder and put it off, we should relish the thought of a legitimate tax refund.

 Unfortunately, many people only think of tax when it is time to lodge their return.

-In fact, I recently heard that there is more than $1 billion of legitimate deductions that are not claimed either through ignorance or poor documentation.
+In fact, I recently heard that there are more than $1 billion of legitimate deductions that are not claimed either through ignorance or poor documentation.

-This is low hanging fruit which should be claimed.
+This is low-hanging fruit that should be claimed.

 We should be constantly reviewing business and work-related expenses as well as saving receipts at the time of purchase, not trying to remember what we’ve spent at year’s end.